Raccoons

 • Always wash hands well with soap and water to help reduce possible infections.

 Canine Distemper Virus (CDV) is a viral disease affecting animals in the canine families in addition to some other mammals.
 It affects the respiratory, gastrointestinal and nervous systems.
 Distemper is often present in the raccoon population although at low levels with cases tending to spike in the fall.
-Skunks are also predisposed to the virus.
+Skunks are also vulnerable to the virus.
 The disease is most often fatal and those that recover may display permanent neurological damage.

-This virus does not pose a threat to human health, but it may be transmitted to dogs who have not received vaccinations if they encounter a raccoon with distemper.
+This virus is not a threat to human health, but it may be transmitted to dogs who have not received vaccinations if they encounter a raccoon with distemper.
 Most dogs are vaccinated as pups against distemper and regular booster shots may be given.
 If you are not sure, check with your veterinarian.
 To keep your pet safe, it is best to keep your dog on a leash when on walks and scan your backyard before letting your dog out.

 Raccoons with distemper may display abnormal behaviours and symptoms including: